reproducible-reporting/dmp-template/dmp_template.md

      The file formats are chosen to facilitate data re-use:

-     - All formats widely used and can be read, written and processed by open source software.
+     - All formats are widely used and can be read, written and processed by open source software.
      - Text-based formats are used as much as possible.
-     - Python source code will be written and combined with existing open source software to perform all computtions.
+     - Python source code will be written and combined with existing open source software to perform all computations.
        Python is one of the most popular and open source programming languages, and it runs on practically any computer.

-     The size of these datasets depends on the details of each work packages.
+     The size of these datasets depends on the details of each work package.
      They can vary from a few GB to a few TB.

 2. Publication source materials